 "There is another world, / but it is in this one."

 You can also find 'supernatural' in the dictionary, through means which are not at all supernatural.

 The Nicene Creed speaks of God the Father as "maker of all that is, seen and unseen".
 The unseen Spirit is the God of the unseen at work in the seen, causing change and giving direction within the realm of the seen, ever at work for the unseen world of the Kingdom.
 And in the end, the unseen and the seen will be brought together in a healed realm where the Spirit can at last be seen.
 Till then, it takes the eyes of faith to see the unseen.
-The creed's speaking of the unseen is not a 'God-of-the-gaps' thing; it is rather a statement that there is more to existence than we can sense, and that the same Lord who rules what we know also rules what we don't.
+The Creed's speaking of the unseen is not a 'God-of-the-gaps' thing; it is rather a statement that there is more to existence than we can sense, and that the same Lord who rules what we know also rules what we don't.
 Thus there's no need to fear the unknown.
+(You probably will anyway.)

 You can also look up the meaning of 'spiritual' in the dictionary.

 For the mystical side of it, look at Wikipedia, but keep in mind that if your spirituality is not well-grounded, mysticism can lead you away from the truth, instead of deeper into it.

 What Is Metaphysical?

 definition: that which is beyond (< Greek meta ) what can be grasped by the senses (what the Greeks called physikos).